sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 ### Deploy your Java application

 1. Test your project locally first.
-To do that, in the Visual Studio Code, right-click on `HelloworldApplication.java` and choose `Run Java`.
+To do that, in the Visual Studio Code, right-click on `JavaTutorialApplication.java` and choose `Run Java`.

     The final result displayed in the `Terminal` tab should be: **Hello World!**